VinayEdula/OS/SourceCodetoExecutable.md

 ### Overview

-The **C Preprocessor** is a program that processes your source code in the beginning of compilation.
+The **C Preprocessor** is a program that processes and modifies your source code in the beginning of compilation.
 It handles **directives** that begin with `#`, performing textual substitutions and code inclusion.
 Its output is a pure C code file that the compiler then compiles.
 The result is an expanded .i file (pure C code with all macros and includes expanded).

 ### Key Functions of the Preprocessor